Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/recognizing-artifacts.md

 on some releases but not others, even for the same shows.

-Common authoring defects include:
+Most authoring defects

-- Heavy quantization (a.k.a. compression) artifacts
-- Improper colorspace conversion
-- Lowpass filtering
+are going to be either compression or metadata related.
+For older titles,
+this may also include poor deinterlacing and/or upscaling[^deinterlacing-upscaling][^poor-sd-upscaling].

+[^deinterlacing-upscaling]:
-- Poor deinterlacing or IVTC
+    Poor deinterlacing and upscaling
+    tend to go hand-in-hand,
+    as to create an HD image
+    of an interlaced/telecined source,
+    the authoring company
+    needs to deinterlace the video
+    if they do not want to deal with [cross-conversion].

+[^poor-sd-upscaling]:
+    Most notorious for poor SD upscaling
+    is the authoring company QTEC.
+    If you're working with
+    a QTEC SD → HD upscale,
+    you will likely want to switch gears and look at encoding the DVDs instead.

 ## Trade-offs

-A common misconception
+A common pitfall
 among both new encoders
-and those unfamiliar with encoding is that every single artifact
+and those unfamiliar with encoding is believing that every single artifact
 _must_ be fixed.
 This is far from the case.
 Each filter applied to a video